EdoardoCostantini/mi-hd/notes/methods.md

 	of the sums of $\mu$ obtained in each of the K sets of *m* trees sampled.

  	*Implementation status:*
-	* Variables supported: continuous, dichtomous, and categorical covaraites
+	* Variables supported: continuous, and dichtomous covaraites (but not mixed!); continous and dichtomous DVs;
+	* Limitations:
-	* Limitations: (1) requires the imputer to know the analysis model before imputation.
-(2) requires a fully observed y variable.
-For the future, you could take insipiration from the Sequential BART paper but avoid the assumption of knowing the analysis model beforehand.
+		* (1) requires the imputer to know the analysis model before imputation (look at the paper's imputation model);
+		* (2) requires a fully observed y variable.
+For the future, you could take insipiration from the Sequential BART paper but avoid the assumption of knowing the analysis model beforehand;
+		* (3) can only generate 5 multiply imputed datasets.
 	* Packages: A 'sbart' package was developed but has been removed from CRAN (and no updates since 2 years).
+		On github you have found 'bartpkg1' which is basically 'sbart'.
 The 'bart' function in BayesianTrees is not directly applicabale as I cannot update the dataset that is used at each iteration of the mcmc algorithm.
 You could scrape the basic tree growing parts of bart from either backage and build your own implementation of this algorithm.

 * **MICE-Random Forest** following Shah et al 2014 (same as bart but the difference is how the conditional mean is found)

 * **Frequentist regularized-MICE** (directly and indirectly) following Deng et al 2016;
-	There are no refere3nces to specific packages that implemented the methods but there are detailed descriptions of how to make regularized multiple imputations.
+	There are no references to specific packages that implemented the methods but there are detailed descriptions of how to make regularized multiple imputations.

 * **Bayesian LASSO** following Zhao Long 2016;